rohandhiman222/codingexpress-cli/README.md

 ## Postman Collection

-Expresso CLI generates a Postman collection (`<appName>.postman_collection.json`) with pre-configured requests for all authentication and sample resource endpoints.
+Coding Express CLI generates a Postman collection (`<appName>.postman_collection.json`) with pre-configured requests for all authentication and sample resource endpoints.
 Import it into Postman and set the `baseUrl` variable (default: `http://localhost:3000`).

 **Features**: